MoonieFR/SubstanceToArma/README.md

 These presets were created to export and adapt textures from Substance Painter to Arma 3.

+## How it works:

+The export parameter using the met-rough workflow exports the specular map (SMDI) like this:
+R = User1 (blank)
+G = Diffuse/Base Color
+B = Roughness

+Note that Arma uses the blue channel information to determine where it needs to shine more or less.
+Arma 3 doesn't support PBR, we're talking about a non-pbr workflow using specular maps.
+It's important to note that a specular map and a roughness map are not interpreted in the same way, but specular values can be inverted to transform a roughness map into a specular map.

+If your texture is too bright and looks strange in-game, this may be due to the fact that you didn't convert your roughness to specular before exporting.

+IT'S IMPORTANT TO INVERT ROUGHNESS MAP VALUES BEFORE EXPORTING.

 ## List of presets

 - Arma 3 Super (MetRough) - Preset to export CO/NOHQ/AS/SMDI maps from a pbr metallic roughness project.